• Skip to Content

 Josi Hill is a senior Public Relations major.
 She utilized Career Services for mock interview and resume assistance.

-Mississippi College’s logo
+Mississippi Christian University’s logo

 Achievement (Other) - 2022 Jan 20